Time to tune in to the latest episode of Indie Beat!

 On the podcast we spoke about the negative perception of Arabs and Muslims, film and TV’s role in perpetuating it, the exhaustion of fighting it, filmmaking as a father, and the power of animation.

 Check out the interview below along with Alshaibi’s film “Nice Bombs”!
+(Note: Streaming period has ended).
 Be sure to give us a like and all that jazz… and did I mention our Facebook page?